When reading input TeX converts the stream of read characters into a

 the control sequence name.

-Blanks after a control word are ignored and do not produce any
+Blanks after a control word are ignored and thus do not produce any

 whitespace in the output (see \newcommand & \renewcommand and